Applied Zoopharmacognosey

 The quality of the essential oils utilized in this process is critical.
 What is very important is they must be food-grade.
 There are only two sources I use from around the world, located in France and the UK (Ingraham).
 The essential oils page on this website, provides more information.

 We are all connected to nature.
+We all actually map the earth in many ways.
 Nature has provided everything we need to be balanced and healthy.
 Animals constantly access nature’s medicine to heal.
-Our domestic animals know what they need.
-Here are just a few examples, wild and domestic, self-selecting below:
+This is how wild animals survive.
+Our domestic animals are born with this intelligence too, they know what they need.
+Below are just a few examples, of wild and domestic animals, self-medicating.

 • Wild stallion horse eating leaves from a tree